steven230500/hypeatlas-api/README.md

 - **Riot Games**: For providing comprehensive League of Legends APIs
 - **Data Dragon API**: For complete static game data including champions, items, runes, and summoner spells
+- **Data Dragon Images API**: For official League of Legends image assets and CDN hosting
 - **Riot Developer Community**: For documentation and support
 - **Open Source Community**: For the amazing Go ecosystem